 Poor ethical standards can result in business managers making misinformed, misguided or bad decisions.
-The future effects of their actions could be significant and wide reaching, particularly if they cause injury or financial loss to other people or businesses.
-Poor ethics are the basis of many legal cases where people seek compensation for the losses they have suffered as a direct or indirect result of the decisions of business people not following basic ethical standards.
+The future effects of their actions could be significant and which reaching, particularly of they dense injury or financial loss to other people or businesses.
+Poor eithes are the basis of many legal cases where people seek compensation for the losses they have suffered as a direct or indirect result of the decisions of business people not following basic ethical atondards.